maciejmalecki/maciejmalecki.github.io/genai/_posts/2025-09-14-agents-needs-specialization.md

 With a well-crafted set of prompt templates, we can effectively get a set of specialised agents that serve different purposes.
 My three prompts give me a specialised set of agents: a tech lead agent that performs software design and feature breakdowns using the ['plan'][plan.prompt] and ['update-plan'][plan-update.prompt] prompts, and a software engineer that implements according to the plan using the ['exec'][exec.prompt] prompt.
 The list of roles that can be orchestrated in this way is open.

-The beauty of the design is that all these files are easy-to-write Markdown text documents with a relatively flexible structure.
-Each tech lead can now customise the AI agent to maximise benefits.
-Most importantly, all these files can be easily shared via a Git repository amongst all team members.
-This achieves yet another level of standardisation, which is actually a good thing (trust me).
+The beauty of the design is that all of these files are Markdown text documents that are easy to write and have a relatively flexible structure.
+This means that each tech lead can now customise the AI agent to maximise benefits.
+Most importantly, these files can easily be shared amongst all team members via a Git repository.
+This achieves another level of standardisation, which is actually beneficial (trust me).
+We don't need to start coding our own AI agent — we can see what is already available and orchestrate it with simple Markdown!

 Don't forget to review [Awesome Copilot][Awesome] for inspiration!